Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 Using genuine NeoGeo controllers with a supergun + MVS board stays the best "genuine" experience out of owning a cabinet.
 But these controllers are horrendously expensive now.
 The next reasonable option with a supergun is to go with the NeoGeo CD controllers, which is a less bit on the pricey side.
 But if you're real cheap and like tinkering, the SNES controller perfectly does the job of beating some ass in KOF97.
 So this converter.

 ## Is there a lag ?
-Yes of course, about 1/4 to 1/3 of a 60 Hz frame.
-Joke apart: none because code is faster than the NeoGeo I/O controller circuit and much faster than your brain, even not drunk.
+No because the code is faster than the NeoGeo I/O controller circuit and much faster than your brain, even not drunk.

 ## Schematic
 ![](/PCB/Schematic.png)